legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 }
 </style>

 Try the step-through mode above — it's actually pretty wild to watch.
 Click on "TCG, ATCG (overlapping!)" and then step through "ATCGATCG".
-You'll see something beautiful happen when the algorithm processes "ATCG" and then hits that final "A".
+You'll see something happen when the algorithm processes "ATCG" and then hits that final "A".
 Instead of giving up, it uses a failure link to jump to the "TCG" part of the trie and immediately finds another match!

 This is the magic moment where Aho-Corasick shows its true power.
-A basic trie would have found "ATCG" at position 1 and then started over from position 2, completely missing that "TCG" was hiding at position 3.
+A basic trie would have found "ATCG" at position 1 and then started over from position 2, completely missing that "TCG" was hiding at position 2.
 But with failure links, we catch both patterns in a single sweep.

 So what just happened here?
 The Aho-Corasick automaton solved the fundamental problem with our trie approach.
 Instead of restarting from scratch every time we hit a dead end, those failure links let us maintain all the progress we've made.